MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Update-VivaModuleFeaturePolicy.md

 ```

 ### -Name
-The Name parameter specifies the unique name of the feature policy assignment.
+The Name parameter specifies the updated policy name.
 If the value contains spaces, enclose the value in quotation marks (").

+You can omit this parameter if you do not wish to update the policy name.

 ```yaml
 Type: String